 - 20. The County's General Ordinance Code currently regulates medical cannabis dispensaries, but does not include provisions in the Zoning Ordinance authorizing or regulating land uses for such dispensaries; and - 21.
 The Board of Supervisors has determined that, with appropriate conditions, dispensaries may be appropriately located in certain commercial and industrial districts; and - 22.
 The Board of Supervisors has determined that, although cultivation of medical cannabis shares some similarities with other agricultural activities, and as identified by recent state legislation, cultivation of medical cannabis raises health, safety and welfare concerns not raised by other traditional agricultural products and therefore, medical cannabis is not a permitted agricultural use by right for the purposes of land use and zoning; and - 23.
 The Board of Supervisors has determined that, with appropriate conditions, cultivation of medical cannabis may be an appropriate conditionally permitted use in the agricultural districts and outside of the urban growth boundary established by Measure D; and - 24.
-Accordingly, the Board of Supervisors has determined that, with appropriate conditions, an on-site dispensary accessory to such a permitted cultivation operation may be an appropriate conditionally permitted use in the agricultural district and outside of the urban growth boundary established by Measure D as an "agriculture enhancing commercial use" or as a "visitor-serving commercial use"; and - 25.
-The Board of Supervisors acknowledges that regulation of medical cannabis is an evolving field at the state level, as evidenced by the recent adoption and revision of the Medical Cannabis Regulation and Safety Act and the related regulations being drafted by various state agencies that are not expected to be finalized and implemented until 2018.
-As a result, the field of local regulation is also expected to continue to evolve over the next several years including possible further revisions to the County ordinances, policies and performance standards; and - 26.
-Nothing in this Ordinance shall be deemed to conflict with federal law as contained in the Controlled Substances Act, 21 U.S.C. § 801 et seq. or to license any activity that is prohibited under said Act except as mandated by State law; and - 27.
-Nothing in this Ordinance shall be construed to: (1) allow persons to engage in conduct that endangers others or causes a public nuisance; (2) allow the use of cannabis for non-medical purposes; (3) exempt dispensaries or delivery operations from compliance with zoning and land use regulations, or, (4) allow any activity relating to the cultivation, distribution, or consumption of cannabis that is illegal under state or federal law;
+TAccordingly, the Board of Supervisors has determined that, with appropriate conditions, an on-site dispensary accessory to such a permitted cultivation operation may be an appropriate conditionally permitted use in the agricultural district and outside of the urban growth boundary established by Measure D as an "agriculture enhancing commercial use" or as a "visitor-serving commercial use"; and "agriculture enhancing commercial use" and a "visitor-serving commercial use" that is economically related and supports the area's cannabis cultivation.

+26.25.
+The Board of Supervisors acknowledges that regulation of medical cannabis is an evolving field at the state level, as evidenced by the recent adoption and revision of the Modical Cannabis Regulation and Safety Act and the related regulations being drafted by various state agencies that are not expected to be finalized and implemented until 2018.
+As a result, the field of local regulation is also expected to continue to evolve over the next several years including pessible further revisions to the County ordinances, policies and performance standards; and